When you think of Poland, it’s often for the big city names of Karkow or Warsaw.

 Here is a short clip from our visit to Market Square.

-You will just want to stop and stare at the beautiful architecture and colour and enjoy the vibrancy of what you see.
+You will want to stop and stare at the beautiful architecture and colour, and enjoy the vibrancy of what you see.

-Although most of the square was destroyed in WWII, the craftsmanship rebuild makes it a highlight of Wroclaw.
+Although most of the square was destroyed in WWII, the craftsmanshipof the rebuild makes it a highlight of Wroclaw.

 While sipping your coffee, look above some of the doorways for the Coat of Arms of various houses.

-Remember to take a wander over to the flower market too.
+Don’t forget to wander over to the flower market, too.

 With eleven streets leading into the market square, you can wander off to find more gnomes or other interesting streets.

-One of those streets is Stare Jatki (Old Butchers’ Shops) dates back to the 13th century.
+One of those streets, Stare Jatki (Old Butchers’ Shops), dates back to the 13th century.
 We couldn’t resist peeking into the quaint shops we found.

 Or a photo opportunity with these animals.